Judea Pearl: Murder of Daniel Pearl

 In 2002, his son, Daniel Pearl, a journalist working for the Wall Street Journal was kidnapped and murdered in Pakistan, leading Judea and the other members of the family and friends to create the Daniel Pearl Foundation.
 On the seventh anniversary of Daniel's death, Judea wrote an article in the Wall Street Journal titled Daniel Pearl and the Normalization of Evil: When will our luminaries stop making excuses for terror?.

 Emeritus Chief Rabbi Jonathan Sacks quoted Judea Pearl's beliefs in a lesson on Judaism: "I asked Judea Pearl, father of the murdered journalist Daniel Pearl, why he was working for reconciliation between Jews and Muslims...he replied with heartbreaking lucidity, 'Hate killed my son.
 Therefore I am determined to fight hate.'"

 Views

 On his religious views, Pearl states that he is a "practicing disbeliever."
 He is very connected to Jewish traditions such as holidays and kiddush on Friday night.

+Pearl sits on NGO Monitor international advisory board a right-wing organization based in Jerusalem that reports on non-governmental organization activity from a pro-Israel perspective.